National Pan-Hellenic Council, Inc.

 National Pan-Hellenic Council Executive Board

-Applications to be on the National Pan-Hellenic Council Executive Board are now open!
+Applications to be on the National Pan-Hellenic Council Executive Board is now OPEN and are due November 16th by 5 PM!

 The officer and or chairperson may be a member in good standing with their affiliate organization, be a full-time student at Texas State University, and maintain a cumulative 2.5 GPA at the time of nominations and elections, as well as throughout their tenure.